-Are you looking to improve your blog writing skills?
+Aren’t you interested in ways to improve your blog writing skills?

 There are a boatload of reasons why both new and experienced women coaches struggle with blog writing skills.

-It can be (incredibly) hard to know what topics to write about, how to “talk” with clients, how to sound credible, and how to sound like yourself in blog articles.
+It can be (incredibly) hard to improve your blog writing skills, from knowing what subjects to write about, how to “talk” with clients, how to sound like the expert you are, and how to sound like yourself in blog articles.
 But don’t worry…

 I’m here to help you through these struggles so you can continue on your journey as a blog writer and grow your coaching business by engaging dream clients with your blogs, all at the same time.

-Here are my top 9 tips for writing engaging blog posts
+Here are my top 9 tips to improve your blog writing skills

-1) To improve blog writing skills, write the way you speak
+1) To improve your blog writing skills, be conversational

-When creating content to engage dream clients, avoid writing like it’s a college term paper.
-Truth is, you want to be conversational when writing anything for future clients.
+When creating content to engage dream clients, shift how you think about writing.
+Avoid writing like it’s a college term paper.
+The truth is, you want to be conversational when writing anything for future clients.